BIGJRA/BIGJRA.github.io/reborn.md

 For winning, you'll get *TM18 Rain Dance*.

+You'll also notice that since Maxwell is gone from the North Obsidia Ward, you can now grab the hidden *X Attack* behind him and get another Houndour.

 ### Choice: The Aqua Gang 3

 As usual, if you are in the Magma Gang, skip ahead to the next section.